-The maximum modeled short-term and long-term time averaged concentrations at each receptor location was added to an existing background concentration and compared to the NAAQS.
-Table 2-2 shows the form of the monitored and modeled concentrations that was used.
+The maximum modeled short-term and long-term time averaged concentrations at each receptor location will be added to an existing background concentration and compared to the NAAQS.
+Table 2-2 shows the form of the monitored and modeled concentrations that will be used.